Economic Update July 16, 2021

 PO Box 1928, Albuquerque, NM 87103

-New Mexico’s seasonally adjusted unemployment rate was 4.7 percent in December 2019, down from 4.8 percent in November 2019 and 5.0 percent in the previous year.
-The national unemployment rate in December was 3.5 percent, unchanged from the rate in November 2019 and down from 3.9 percent in December 2018.
+New Mexico’s seasonally adjusted unemployment rate was 7.9 percent in June, unchanged from the rate in May and down from 9.8 percent in the previous year.
+The national unemployment rate in June was 5.9 percent, up from 5.8 percent in May and down from 11.1 percent in June 2020.

-Total nonagricultural payroll employment grew by 14,800 jobs, or 1.7 percent, between December 2018 and December 2019.
-Gains came from both the public and the private sector.
-The private sector was up 13,800 jobs, or 2.1 percent.
-The public sector was up 1,000 jobs, or 0.5 percent.
-Growth was reported in both components of the private sector.
-The private service-providing industries were up 7,500 jobs, or 1.3 percent, while the goods-producing industries were up 6,300 jobs, representing a gain of 6.3 percent.
-Seven private industries added jobs and two lost jobs.
+Total nonagricultural payroll employment grew by 32,100 jobs, or 4.2 percent, between June 2020 and June 2021.
+All gains came from the private sector, which was up 36,000 jobs, or 6.0 percent.
+The public sector was down 3,900 jobs, or 2.2 percent.
+Most private sector gains were in the private service-providing industries, which were up 33,700 jobs, or 6.7 percent, while the goods-producing industries were up 2,300 jobs, representing an increase of 2.5 percent.

-Employment in information was down 600 jobs, or 5.0 percent.
-Employment in miscellaneous other services decreased by 200 jobs, or 0.7 percent.
+Employment in financial activities was down 1,300 jobs, or 3.8 percent.
+Miscellaneous other services employment decreased by 300 jobs, or 1.1 percent.

 Data can be found online at the following locations: www.dws.state.nm.us (under “Labor Market Information/Data, Statistics & Dashboards”) and www.jobs.state.nm.us/analyzer.